 Why spend hundreds of dollars on a dedicated GPS device for hiking when you can get the same functionality with a $20 app for your smartphone?

-Using your phone as a GPS unit saves you money, reduces the amount of weight you pack, and serves multiple purposes (photos, journal, notes, etc.).
+Using your smartphone as a GPS unit saves you money, reduces the amount of weight you pack, and is multi-use (taking photos, keeping a journal, etc.).

-It’s a wonderful backup to have along with paper maps, and can save your butt if you happen to lose the trail or get caught in bad weather.
+A GPS app like this is a wonderful backup along with regular paper maps, and can save your butt if you happen to lose the trail or get caught in bad weather.

-Both have happened to me a few times, and whipping out your phone is far easier than attempting to use regular maps during a raging storm!
+Both have happened to me a few times over the years, and whipping out your phone is far easier than pulling out paper maps during a wind and/or rainstorm!